tcrennSolganeo/ExampleSfmcApp/README.md

 - `redirectUri`: The redirect URI for the application.
 - `subdomain`: The SFMC subdomain for your account.

-You can set these environment variables in your hosting environment or use a tool like [dotenv](https://www.npmjs.com/package/dotenv) to load them from a file.
+You can set these environment variables in your hosting environment

-## License

-This project is licensed under the MIT License.